How malicious AI swarms can threaten democracy: The fusion of agentic AI and LLMs marks a new frontier in information warfare: Governance Measures and Technical Defenses

-In the coming years, democracies have a brief but crucial opportunity to pull AI-enabled influence operations back from the brink.
-If platforms deploy always-on swarm detectors, frontier labs submit models to standardized persuasion stress tests, and governments launch an AI Influence Observatory that publishes open incident telemetry, we can blunt the most destabilizing tactics before critical political future events, without freezing innovation.
-Doing so demands the same choreography already mastered by AI swarms: rapid iteration, transparent data-sharing, and tight coordination across scientific, civil-society, industry, and election-security teams.
-Like earlier calls to confront emerging bio-risks, success hinges on acting “collaboratively … without unnecessarily impeding scientific research,” while keeping the public square resilient and accountable~\cite{adamala2024confronting}.
-By committing now to principled action, upcoming societal decisions could even become a proving ground—rather than a casualty—of democratic AI governance.
+The next few years give an opportunity to proactively manage the challenges of the next generation of AI-enabled influence operations.
+If platforms deploy swarm detectors, frontier labs submit models to standardized persuasion ``stress-tests,'' and governments launch an AI Influence Observatory that publishes open incident telemetry, we may be able to mitigate the most significant risks before key political future events, without freezing innovation.
+Doing so will require rapid iteration, data-sharing, and coordination across scientific, civil society, industry, and election security.
+Success depends on fostering collaborative action without hindering scientific research, while ensuring that the public sphere remains both resilient and accountable.
+By committing now to rigorous measurement, proportionate safeguards, and shared oversight, upcoming elections could even become a proving ground for, rather than a setback to, democratic AI governance.